IndrajeetPatil/broomExtra/README.md

   - More robust to extraneous input arguments that might sometimes cause problems for the underlying methods.
   - Follows consistent `tidymodels` column-naming schema.
+  - Returns a more comprehensive model performance measure summary.

 If you want to add support for a regression model, the natural place to do this would be to contribute either to `broom` or to `parameters`.